Graiguenamanagh

 Graiguenamanagh is located at the foot of Brandon Hill and is home to Duiske Abbey, the largest of the thirty-four mediaeval Cistercian abbeys in Ireland.

 History

 Ecclesiastical sites

-Evidence of ancient settlement in the area include ecclesiastical enclosure and holy well sites in the townlands of Graiguenamanagh and Tinnahinch.
+Evidence of ancient settlement in the area include an ecclesiastical enclosure and holy well sites in the townlands of Graiguenamanagh and Tinnahinch.
+St. Caelán reputedly founded a monastery at Tinnahinch during the 6th or 7th century.

 Also located in the area are the ruined remains of the early Christian church of Ullard, founded by Saint Fiachra in the seventh century.
 Several miles downstream from Graiguenamanagh are the ruins of an ancient monastic establishment at St Mullin's.

 Duiske Abbey

 Based on an earlier settlement, much of Graiguenamanagh developed around the early 13th-century Duiske Abbey.
 The abbey, which takes its name from the river Duiske (Blackwater) which joins the Barrow here, was founded by William Marshall in 1204 and was suppressed by Henry VIII in 1536.
 Some remains of the monastery exist to the rear of the houses that line the east side of Lower Main Street.

 The abbey's large "Early English" gothic church was restored in the 1980s, and it is now the Catholic parish church in Graiguenamanagh.
 In its northern aisle is a model which shows the monastery as it was in the fourteenth century.